-Under the Environmental Impact Assessment Classification Management Catalogue of Construction Project (《建設項目環境影響評價分類管理目錄》) (Ministry of Environmental Protection Order No. 44) published by the Ministry of Environmental Protection on June 29, 2017 and implemented on September 1, 2017, the environmental impact assessment classification of wireless telecommunications construction project is adjusted to environmental impact registration table from the environmental impact report table.
-Under the Memorandum on Communication Base Station Environmental Protection (《通信基站環境保護工作備忘錄》) (Huan Ban Fu She Han [2017] No. 1990) published by the former Office of Ministry of Environmental Protection on December 20, 2017, each TSPs is the owner of antenna devices, and also the producer of environmental impact from communication base station electromagnetic radiation, and shall legally comply perform the filing procedure of environmental impact registration.
+Under the Environmental Impact Assessment Classification Management Catalogue of Construction Project (《建設項目環境影響評價分類管理目錄》) (Ministry of Environmental Protection Order No. 44) published by the Ministry of Environmental Protection (now known as the Ministry of Ecology and Environment) on June 29, 2017 and implemented on September 1, 2017 and further revised on April 28, 2018 by Ministry of Ecology and Environment Order No. 1, the environmental impact assessment classification of wireless telecommunications construction project is adjusted to environmental impact registration table from the environmental impact report table.
+Under the Memorandum on Communication Base Station Environmental Protection (《通信基站環境 保護工作備忘錄》) (Huan Ban Fu She Han [2017] No. 1990) published by the former Office of Ministry of Environmental Protection on December 20, 2017, each TSPs is the owner of antenna devices, and also the producer of environmental impact from communication base station electromagnetic radiation, and shall legally comply perform the filing procedure of environmental impact registration.
 In respect of the communication base station installed with antenna on the site of a tower company, each TSPs shall jointly entrust a tower company in written to perform the environmental impact registration table filing procedure.
-However, if there is any violation of the relevant requirements under the Management Measures of Filing for Environmental Impact Registration Table of Construction Project (《建設項目環境影響登記表備案管 理辦法》) (Ministry of Environmental Protection Order No. 41) occurs, under the law, the TSPs of the antennas shall assume the legal responsibility.
+However, if there is any violation of the relevant requirements under the Management Measures of Filing for Environmental Impact Registration Table of Construction Project (《建設項目環境影響登記表備案管理辦法》) (Ministry of Environmental Protection Order No. 41) occurs, under the law, the TSPs of the antennas shall assume the legal responsibility.
 The TSPs of other communication base stations shall be responsible for performing the environmental impact registration table filing procedure.
 Each TSPs and tower companies shall perform evaluation on the site selection of communication base stations, newly-built or expanded antennas by itself in accordance with the above terms, and perform the environmental impact registration table filing procedure after predicting that the relevant environmental impact standards can be met.